CodeMaestro-AI/CodeMaestro/README.md

 ## Demo: Side-by-side Benchmark

-This short demo compares CodeMaestro Alpha against a Claude Code-style baseline on the same `module-split` benchmark.
+This short demo compares CodeMaestro Alpha against a Claude Code baseline on the same `module-split` benchmark.

 [Watch the demo video](https://youtu.be/S_-3u3R7db8)